yfjd01/ElectiveNotes/chap7.md

 3
-= (No person who believes that only matter exists is someone who..... soul) = All materialists are people that believe that only matter exists Therefore, no materialist sis someone who believse in the soul
+= (No person who believes that only matter exists is someone who..... soul) = All materialists are people that believe that only matter exists Therefore, no materialist is someone who believse in the soul

 = All things that exists are made of batter
 = no soul is made out of matter